heckman/photos-server/ARCHIVES.md

 ### `archive/nodeautomation/express`

 So I replaced `bun` with `node`, and used the `express` http server library.
-Before introducting the `nodeautomation` code, when testing the server, it seemed quite slow.
+Before introducing the `nodeautomation` code, when testing the server, it seemed quite slow.
 Taking a closer look, it was taking about 3.5 seconds to respond to a request, while bot the `bun` and `sh` servers typically respond on the order of 1 to 1.25 seconds.

 ### `archive/nodeautomation/fastify`

 Thinking it might be because the `express` library is overkill, I attempted to replace it with the `fastify` library.
-It was a mess, I had problems with typescript, and I gavae up.
+It was a mess, I had problems with typescript, and I gave up.